5 Reasons New Restaurants Fail (And How to Avoid the Same Fate)

 3. The Food Isn’t Good

 Although this may sound shocking, many restaurant owners don’t realize that their food tastes terrible.
-On the Food Network show Restaurant Impossible, chef Robert Irvine transforms failing restaurants and often finds that the food is far from delicious.
+On the Food Network show Restaurant Impossible, chef Robert Irvine transforms failing restaurants and points out when the food isn’t tasty.
 If you want to keep customers coming back, your food must be consistently excellent.

 4. You Don’t Pay Attention to Online Reviews